constantin-b/vimeotheque/readme.txt.md

 == Description ==

-**Vimeotheque Lite** is a WordPress video importer plugin specially developed for Vimeo that allows quick importing of Vimeo videos as WordPress posts with attached video player from channels, albums, user, groups or categories.
+**Vimeotheque 2** is a WordPress video importer plugin specially developed for Vimeo that allows quick importing of Vimeo videos as WordPress posts with attached video player from channels, albums, user, groups or categories.
 Posts are created having all details from Vimeo (title, description, video etc).

 A demonstration on how easy it is to use this Vimeo WordPress plugin: